CalWorks at MVC

 »"Career Spotlight on Nursing" workshop

-Visit our contact our office for more information.
+Visit or contact our office for more information.

 EVENTS(Workshops are open to ALL MVC Students)

 This workshop will be hosted by Health Services and will discuss coping skills related to self-care, setting boundaries, asking for help, and managing emotions.
-Contact Lynette Navarro @ (951) 571-6013 for further information on the workshops.
+Students will have the opportunity to earn a $20 gift card for Starbucks or Barnes & Noble through the Health Services program for completing 6 of these workshops.
+Contact Lynette Navarro at (951) 571-6013 for further workshop information.

 Please contact Nicole LeDuff to sign up or if you have any questions!

 Gas Card Disclaimer:

 Currently enrolled MVC CalWORKS students with CURRENT proof of cash aid for self and have a verified unmet financial need are eligible to receive a $25 gas card for transportation assistance for attending this workshop.
 Gas Cards are given to "eligible" students for attending workshops (must attend entire workshop).
 Students will be screened for eligibility prior to the workshop.
 "Eligible" students who signed up before the workshop (at least one day) may receive a Gas Card.